Looking to graduate next semester? Here’s everything you need to know.

 With just a few steps, you can make that date official.
 Here is a breakdown of what is required of prospective graduating students in order to get that diploma.

-This may seem obvious, but applying for graduation is the only way the university will be prompted to send you important announcements and requirements leading into your final semester.
+This may seem obvious, but applying for graduation, also known as applying for degree completion, is the only way the university will be prompted to send you important announcements and requirements leading into your final semester.
 This includes information on purchasing your cap and gown, graduation rehearsal, and what you need to submit to gain clearance.

-The Office of Admissions & Records, where seniors can apply, typically sets the deadline
+The Office of Admissions & Records, where seniors can apply, publishes the deadline

 The university periodically sends out balance statements, but you can be proactive and call ahead to inquire about your status.
-Contacting the bursar and library provides an opportunity to discuss payment plans, too, instead of having to paying debts up front.
+Contacting the bursar and library provides an opportunity to discuss payment plans, too, instead of having to pay debts upfront.
 Students under scholarships and awards can find out from the bursar how they can earn their service credits after graduation.
-For more information, contact the Bursar’s Office at 735-2940 or email@example.com.
+For more information, contact the Bursar’s Office at (671) 735-2940 or email@example.com.

 Library fees as a result of overdue books, lost books, or damaged materials will also

 Nothing puts a damper on the excitement of graduation like finding out you have a missing or incomplete course.
-To avoid this, Registrar Remy Cristobal says students can track their progress using the “Program Evaluation” tool on WebAdvisor but, most importantly, students should meet with their program advisors at least one semester prior to their expected graduation date.
+To avoid this, Cristobal says students can track their progress using the “Program Evaluation” tool on WebAdvisor, but, most importantly, students should meet with their program advisers at least one semester prior to their expected graduation date.

-If you have any questions on your evaluation, email UOG’s degree evaluators in the Admissions & Records Office.
+If you have any questions on your evaluation, email the degree evaluators in the Admissions & Records Office.

 Shortly after applying for graduation, you will receive an assessment test — the same type of test you took during your first semester at UOG.